 The P50 indicates the generation expected on average to be exceeded over 10 years with a 50% probability.
 It is the highest of the P values.
 The P75 is in between.

 It’s important to remember that the P values show averages over 10 years.
 Within those 10 years there will be some years that are higher and some that are lower than the level.

 Based on wind data, typical monthly generation estimates can be extrapolated from these 10 year values, as shown below.
 Extrapolating annual or monthly data from the P values would no doubt make a mathematician’s eyes roll, but it does give a rough indication of likely levels.

 Graig Fatha’s generation

-Total generation has now reached 3223MWh, enough electricity to power over 1100 homes for an entire year.
-This cumulative generation is just shy of the P90 estimate (again, with a mathematician’s eye roll).
+Total generation has now reached 6760 MWh.
+This cumulative generation is just above the P90 estimate (again, with a mathematician’s eye roll).
 You can track Graig Fatha’s generation here.